Economic restrictions are having a devastating effect on Russia — but may have a harder time reaching Russian wealth in U.S.

 The U.S. properties connected to Deripaska illustrate the point.

-Deripaska was among seven Russian oligarchs sanctioned in 2018 by the U.S. Treasury Department, which at the time cited Russia’s worldwide “malign activity,” including its interference in the American presidential election in 2016 and other cyberattacks.
+Deripaska was among seven Russian oligarchs targeted with sanctions in 2018 by the U.S. Treasury Department, which at the time cited Russia’s worldwide “malign activity,” including its interference in the American presidential election in 2016 and other cyberattacks.

 By that time, Deripaska was already an infrequent visitor to the United States, generally prevented by officials from obtaining entrance visas but traveling from time to time using Russian diplomatic credentials, court documents show.